GIScience/climate-action-ghg-emission-from-lulc-change/resources/artifact_descriptions/06_emission_plot.md

-## Bar chart: Carbon emissions by LULC change type [t]
+## Bar chart: Carbon flows by LULC change type (tonnes)

-This bar chart shows the total carbon emissions by LULC change type [t] in the observation period.
+This bar chart shows the total carbon flows by LULC change type (tonnes) in the analysis period.